Sup2point0/Assort/~writing/origins.md

 </table>

 Without capitalisation, the alphabet has 26 characters.
 Including numerals, we take the character set to have 36 characters.
 From a purely mathematical perspective, this already provides far too many unique usernames to ever come close to running out, even with character limits in place.
 With capitalisation, this expands to 52 characters.
 Including all of the characters that are indicated on a standard QWERTY keyboard (ignoring unprinted or unindicated keyboard combinations), we reach 94 characters.

+## APPENDIX 2.0

+> [!Note]
+> This section contains subjective content, as well as significantly off-topic digressions.

+When discussing username styles[^](#Features) we avoided using real examples for continuity and objectivity.
+Here we take a look at some usernames I find exceptionally interesting, creative, and/or memorable.

+### Silentroom
+*Silentroom* [^socials-silentroom], formerly *polycube* (2012–201?)[^silentroom-doc], is a rhythm game musical artist.

+We can classify `Silentroom` as a compound 2-word initial-case username.
+Compared to others of its kind, I would say it pulls it off much better.
+This is somewhat down to “silentroom” sounding almost like a single compound word, rather than distinctly ‘silent room’ (hence why `SilentRoom` would actually be less effective).
+That cohesion also has the effect of emphasising its meaning, while allowing it to grow into something more.
+Considering the backstory of Silentroom as an artist, it is an absolutely apt name charged with weight and emotion.

+On YouTube, the video titles for Silentroom’s tracks follow the unusual format of ` / Silentroom` (as opposed to the standard `<artist> – <track>`).
+This further accentuates `Silentroom`, but the `/` also places the 2 parts on equal ground, resulting in quite a special effect.

+While on the topic of Silentroom, one of his most renowned tracks is *Nhelv* [^nhelv], which is an incredible specimen of a name – for anything.
+It appears to be a portmanteau of `nerv` (German for ‘nerve’) and `hell`; literally ‘nerve hell’, fitting for its neurofunk genre, sound design and visuals.

+[^socials-silentroom]: ...
+[^silentroom-doc]: ...
+[^nhelv]: ...

 <br>